nix-community/dream2nix/docs/src/development-roundups/2022-july-september.md

 - type checked and automatically documented user interfaces (similar to search.nixos.org for nixos)
 - better integration into nixos itself

 This is only partially complete yet, as we have to refactor module by module carefully while making sure to not break the current API.
+Currently, only translators, fetchers, builders and discoverers use the module system.
 Once the internals are `modularized`, the final piece of work will be creating a new user interface using nixos modules as well.

 ## More Changes